Chapter 4. System Open Market Account

 40.40 SOMA Portfolio Holdings—Impairments

 The FRBNY evaluates SOMA securities holdings for impairment resulting from credit risk.
-The periodic evaluation should be reviewed by RBOPS Accounting Policy and Operations Section, and recording and disclosure of credit impairments require RBOPS Accounting Policy and Operations Section approval.
+The periodic allowance for credit loss evaluation should be reviewed by RBOPS Financial Accounting Policy and Reporting Section.
+Separately, if SOMA securities are determined to be impaired, the impact of recording and disclosing the credit impairment requires RBOPS Financial Accounting Policy and Reporting Section approval.

 40.50 Central Bank Liquidity Swaps